carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                      Used by CP to set up
                                                      ``COMPUTE_PGM_RSRC2.USER_SGPR``.
-     6       1 bit   ENABLE_TRAP_HANDLER             Set to 1 if code contains a
+     6       1 bit   ENABLE_TRAP_HANDLER             Must be 0.
-                                                     TRAP instruction which
-                                                     requires a trap handler to
-                                                     be enabled.

-                                                     CP sets
-                                                     ``COMPUTE_PGM_RSRC2.TRAP_PRESENT``
+                                                     This bit represents
+                                                     ``COMPUTE_PGM_RSRC2.TRAP_PRESENT``,
+                                                     which is set by the CP if
-                                                     if the runtime has
+                                                     the runtime has installed a
-                                                     installed a trap handler
+                                                     trap handler.
-                                                     regardless of the setting
-                                                     of this field.
      7       1 bit   ENABLE_SGPR_WORKGROUP_ID_X      Enable the setup of the
                                                      system SGPR register for
                                                      the work-group id in the X